realJustinLee/LiCMS/README.md

 - For the back-end, we provide a Flask and Docker-based, automatic deployed and self-sustained solution with continuous-integration provided by Jenkins or Travis-CI.
-- For database management, I used SQLAlchemy to simplify the complex SQL queries into object operations, which provided me with an object-oriented interface for all of the CRUD operations.
+- For database management, I used SQLAlchemy to simplify the complex SQL queries into object operations, which provided me with an object-oriented interface for all CRUD operations.
 - For continuous integration, I integrated this project with Travis-CI and Jenkins.
 - For auto-deploying and self-sustaining, thanks to docker.
 I achieved these with docker-compose and a self-implemented flask CLI extension.